 The Centers for Disease Control and Prevention (CDC) defines 'close contact' as being within approximately 6 feet (2 meters) of a COVID-19 case for a prolonged period of time (15 minutes or more); close contact can occur while caring for, living with, visiting, or sharing a health care waiting area or room with a COVID-19 case OR having direct contact with infectious secretions of a COVID-19 case (e.g., being coughed on).

 People I know are feeling anxious and worried about COVID-19, is there any help for them?

 Events and rapid changes happening around COVID can be stressful.
-There are a few resources that can help.
+Visit our COVID-19 Mental Health and Coping webpage for resources.